Cressida Bonas: Personal life

 Bonas has been called an "it girl".
 She was introduced to Prince Harry by Princess Eugenie in May 2012.
 On 30 April 2014, the couple was reported to have separated amicably.
 In May 2018, she was a guest at the wedding of Prince Harry and Meghan Markle.

-On 25 July 2020, Bonas married property investor Harry Wentworth-Stanley in a small, private ceremony in West Sussex.
-The Wentworth-Stanleys are a Hertfordshire landed gentry family; his mother, Clare (née Steel), former social editor for Tatler magazine, is now wife of George Mountbatten, 4th Marquess of Milford Haven.
+On 18 August 2019, Bonas's engagement to real estate agent and property investor Henry David (Harry) Wentworth-Stanley (born 1989) was announced via a post on his Instagram page.
+Wentworth-Stanley is the son of Nicholas Philip Wentworth-Stanley, of a Hertfordshire landed gentry family, and his first wife, Clare Husted (née Steel), former social editor for Tatler magazine, is now wife of George Mountbatten, 4th Marquess of Milford Haven.

+On 25 July 2020, Bonas and Harry married in a small, private ceremony in West Sussex.